Massipssa/Docs/programming/functional.md

 * Pure function (dont depends on global variable)
 * No side effects
 * Higher Order Function
-    * The function one takes or more functions as parammeter
+    * The function one takes or more functions as parameter
     * The function returns another function as result

 ## Multi-threading

 * Deux sortes de thread